 When even the biggest internet company in the world is starting to interfere with the collection of qualitative customer data, it is safe to assume that surveys are “big business”.

-Also with Google Forms you can put together surveys to collect feedback from your customers.
-With a drop & drag interface you can create your survey quickly, and work on the same survey together with your team.
-Also the design can be entirely customised.
+Also with Google Forms, you can put together surveys to collect feedback from your customers.
+With a drop and drag interface and a collaboration capability, you and your team can create and customise your surveys quickly.

 The responses are available in real-time in a protected environment.
 Here you can also perform further analysis on the data, for example by composing a chart.